 I’m also a musician and songwriter.
 I’ve played in several bands, toured minimally, played original sets opening for national bands like the Lemonheads, Yo La Tengo, Death Cab for Cutie and Cursive.
 I’ve played some cool gigs—like back in 1996 when I wrote an original score for the Southern Ballet’s modern dance piece which played in front of sold out crowds at the Bob Carr Auditorium in Orlando.
 And on a really fun note, I used up 7 seconds of fame when I wrote the only song heard in the feature indie film, “The Blair Witch Project.”
 Nowadays, I write a bit, but its still only an occasional hobby.

 None of the above would be possible if it weren’t for my most-amazing wife, Lisa.
 She’s supported me through it all, and whats even cooler, is that we’ve worked so well together over the years.
 She’s an experienced traffic manager who has worked in publishing and for a handful of agencies.
 She helped me run the studio back in the day at Juicy Temples, and I’ve even had the good fortune of bringing her in on project work at The Gate.
 Man, where would I be without her planning and organizational skills!

-Lisa and I have dedicated our lives to the raising, feeding and education of another sentient being, our 10 year old daughter, Finley.
+Lisa and I have dedicated our lives to the raising, feeding and education of another sentient being, our daughter, Finley.
 She’s way smarter than me and has the moral compass of her mom, so she’s destined to do great things.
 Its such an eye-opener to watch a kid blossom.
 Like little sponges.